top of page

 To integrate the shadow is to give your emotions a homecoming.

-Integration is not about purging darkness — it’s about remembering that even your shadows are made of light that forgot its name.
+Integration is about remembering that even your shadows are made of light

 How the Shadow Shows Up in Daily Life